 Please follow Nick’s Network of Hope on Facebook and connect with Linda Pacha on LinkedIn.

-Linda Pacha is a suicide loss survivor who lost her son, Nick, to suicide.
-She is an attorney with a psychology background.
-Her undergraduate and postgraduate studies were in psychology and clinical psychology, respectively.
-Linda public speaks about suicide prevention and the grief process through the charity she founded, Nick’s Network of Hope (nicksnetworkofhope.org).
-She’s a mom who has been through the worst, holding nothing back to help others in pain.
+Pacha is an attorney.
+Her undergraduate degree and postgraduate studies are in psychology and clinical psychology, respectively.
+Linda public speaks about suicide prevention and the grief process through the nonprofit she founded, Nick’s Network of Hope (nicksnetworkofhope.org).
+She’s known for her unfaltering honesty, which is appreciated by many.
+Pacha is a parent who has been through the worst and shares everything to help others in pain.

 All Book Sale Net Proceeds Go Toward Suicide Prevention through Nick’s Network of Hope, a Nonprofit